-Check out the guard-shaped, or hyotan-shaped pond.
-Once upon a time, several namazu catfish were released in the pond, but now several koi fish stands out swimming freely in the water.
+Check out the gourd-shaped, or hyotan-shaped pond.
+Once upon a time, several namazu catfish were released in the pond, but now several koi fish stand out swimming freely in the water.
 The pond is surrounded by beautifully maintained garden which includes seasonal plants that flourish according to season.

 Must See !

 To enter the garden, you have to walk on this enormous rock that is buried in the ground.
 It is said that the rock was cut in half, and then one half of it was buried here in the ground.
 Right after walking over the rock you get to see a beautiful sakura cherry tree right in front of you.
 Experience the wonderfully quaint rock and the sakura tree.

 Please do not step on the wooden platforms with your shoes on.

 |Directions||7 minute-walk from JR Sanin Hanazono Stn|

 |Notes||The private Buddha hall (Hon-do) is closed to the public except during special temple tours such as during spring and autumn season.
 Check their website for more details.|